 If you are considering expanding your business globally, with the aim to access new markets and to grow your brand then Chile might be the right jurisdiction for you.
 In this article, we’ll go over some of the key reasons as to why you should consider Chile as an ideal expansion destination.

-An Attractive Business Environment
+Business Expansion to Chile – An Attractive Business Environment

 Chile is routinely considered the most developed, best performing and most transparent business environments within the Latin American region.
 Underpinning this success is favorable investment conditions; the Chilean government is focused on maintaining an open market and competitive economy through the implementation of various business-friendly policies.
 A notable event was the creation of the new form of legal entity known as the ‘Company by Shares’ or ‘Simplified Corporation’.
 This has streamlined the company incorporation process, has allowed a legal entity to be created with only a single shareholder (either a natural or legal person) and has reduced the required minimum share capital to zero.
 Additionally, Chile allows 100% foreign ownership and has no monetary controls on the movement of capital.
 These reasons make the registration of a Chilean company both attractive and accessible for foreign individuals or companies.